aadhiVenkat/ToDo-app/README.md

 ### Task Management
 - **Add Task**: Type in the input field and click "Add Task" or press Enter
 - **Set Priority**: Click the priority buttons (L/M/H) before adding a task
+- **Add Due Date**: Select an optional due date for tasks with deadline reminders
+- **Search Tasks**: Use the search bar to quickly find tasks by text
 - **Edit Task**: Double-click on any task to edit it
 - **Complete Task**: Click the checkbox to mark a task as complete
 - **Delete Task**: Hover over a task and click the delete icon
 - **Change Priority**: Click on the priority badge to change it

+### Due Date Features
+- **Visual Indicators**:
+  - 🔴 Red "Overdue" for past due dates
+  - 🟠 Orange "Today" for tasks due today
+  - 🔵 Blue "Tomorrow" for tasks due tomorrow
+  - Days countdown for tasks due within a week
+  - Date display for tasks due later
+- **Smart Sorting**: Tasks are automatically sorted by due date (overdue first)

 ### Filtering
 - **All**: Shows all tasks